mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 [[toc]]

-## Adding the MariaDB service in Zerops
+## Adding the MariaDB Service in Zerops

 ### Version to choose